open-easyrtc/open-easyrtc/docs/easyrtc_client_tutorial.md

 The EasyRTC framework consists of a client or browser-side Javascript library and a backend Javascript server built on top of a node.js.
 Because the WebRTC libraries is built into each browser there is no need for a browser plug-in.

 Google's Chrome browser has the broadest support for the WebRTC API.
 Opera is now using the same engine as Chrome and hence mimics it's behavior.
-Firefox provides decent support for video chats and data communications.
+Firefox provides excellent support for data communications but only basic support for video chats (it lacks the ability to set the camera resolution, programmatically allow screen sharing, or do statistics gathering).

 WebRTC has the potential once it is fully standardized to support audio and video chats and conferencing, multiplayer games and many other audio, video and data-based applications.